 Since the first meal of the day is the most important, healthy breakfast foods are the key to feeling great and having energy.
 Breakfast wakes up your metabolism and you'll get a healthy dose of vitamins and minerals, which keep organs and bones healthy, including your teeth.
 So rise and shine with these tips for a good breakfast!

 Not All Cereals Are Created Equal

 Whole grain cereals low in sugar are a quick and healthy breakfast.
-The problem is that some cereals have too much sugar and other artificial ingredients even when they're labeled as "heathly."
+The problem is that some cereals have too much sugar and other artificial ingredients even when they're labelled as "healthy".
 So be sure to check the label.
 Kids love the cereal aisle at the supermarket, always filled with cartoon characters on bright boxes, but these cereals are usually high in sugar.
 Look for cereals that list a whole grain first and watch out for cereals that are high in fat and sodium.

 Eggs Really Are Incredible

 The incredible egg is full of protein.
-A hearty omelet full of fresh vegetables and cheese makes an egg breakfast filling and full of vitamins and minerals.
+A hearty omelette full of fresh vegetables and cheese makes an egg breakfast filling and full of vitamins and minerals.
 Just be careful not to go overboard with the cheese, which can be high in fat and cholesterol.

 Children may especially enjoy adding spinach to their scrambled eggs.
 It's the perfect breakfast while reading Green Eggs and Ham by Dr. Seuss.